YaroslavPryatkin/ExpressionLang/README.md

 CoolCalculator is a console-based mini programming language and expression evaluator.
 It supports user-defined variables and functions, recursion, references, local scopes, sequential execution, and multi-line input.
-While it started as a calculator, it now functions more like a small interpreted language designed for exploring parsing, expression evaluation, and language design rather than raw numerical performance.
+While it started as a calculator, it now functions more like a small interpreted language.

 ---